 or in case Microstation is in Spanish, which in practice costs to adapt:

-This is a functionality of any platform running on Microstation, such as PowerCivil, Bentley Map, Bentley Coax, etc. The sixth and seventh icons serve, one to synchronize the view of Google Earth based on the one we have in Microstation and the other to do the inverse.
+This is a functionality of any platform running on Microstation, such as PowerCivil, Bentley Map, Bentley Coax, etc. The sixth and seventh icons serve, one to synchronize the Google Earth view based on the one we have in Microstation and the other to do the reverse.
 The fourth icon is to bring the Google image to the map.

 1. The dgn file